ssfsx17/ffpnp/pandoc-markdown/0720-special-points.md

 ### Doom Points

-When you have 4 Doom Points, you die and lose all Doom Points.
+When you have at least 4 Doom Points, you die and lose all Doom Points.

 Plot Armor Enemies instead take an amount of damage equal to 10% of their maximum HP, then end _Doom_ status.